 The construction, design, and materials in your aligners can have a huge impact on your treatment’s effectiveness.

 A high-quality aligner is the beginning of an effective treatment.
 Candid used to partner with ClearCorrect, Invisalign’s closest competitor and a trusted partner to thousands of dentists nationwide.
 They’ve since brought their production in-house, giving them full control over the manufacturing process.
 Their aligners are crafted from a premium tri-layer plastic called Zendura FLX and 3D printed to ensure precision and a perfect aligner fit.

-AlignerCo’s aligners are manufactured by Raintree Essix, an established, widely-trusted dental supplies producer.
+AlignerCo crafts their aligners with plastic from Raintree Essix, an established, respected dental supplies producer.
 Even though Raintree Essix is a respectable company, according to our research, they may not offer quite the same level of quality.

-Believe it or not, the way that your aligners are cut can influence their effectiveness as well.
+The way that your aligners are cut can influence their effectiveness as well.
 AlignerCo trims their aligners to match your gum line, while Candid cuts theirs straight across so that they overlap the gums.
-There are advantages to scalloped aligners—they’re slightly less noticeable and they ensure that your aligners are hand-crafted, not 3D printed.

-One of the first things many adults check when considering home aligner treatment is their budget.
-Which provider offers lower prices?
+The first thing many adults check when considering clear aligner treatment is their budget.
 This is where AlignerCo shines, offering the lowest prices of all the companies we reviewed.

-Considering the quality of their treatment and the hands-on care you’ll receive, Candid is often a great value, but AlignerCo is a consistent favorite for anyone on a tight budget who’s looking for a cost-effective option.
+Considering the quality of their treatment and the hands-on care you’ll receive, Candid is often a great value, but AlignerCo is a consistent favorite for anyone on a tight budget.
 However, affordability isn’t one-dimensional.
-Make sure to also look beyond price tags to consider financing options and other perks as well.
+Make sure to also look beyond price tags to consider financing options and other perks.